alexbrombal/popover.js/README.md

 - `data` - Optional data to pass as POST data to the AJAX request.

 - `type` - Optional AJAX method type ('get' or 'post', default: 'get')

+- `cache` - Whether to allow the ajax call to cache the response content

 - `preload` - If true, the url will be preloaded upon popover creation.
 If false, the url will be reloaded when the popover is shown.